tonyoconnell/onevercel/src/pages/free-license.md

 - Display the ONE logo linked to https://one.ie visibly in your application

 ## 10. White-Label
 Want to brand ONE as your own product?
-Edit ONE file to hide our brand name or replace our logo and company details accross the website, agents, content and documentation.
-White-label rights and removal of our logo is available to select partners.
+Edit ONE file to hide our brand name or replace our logo and company with yours.
+White-label rights and removal of our logo available to select partners.
 If you want to partner email Agent ONE at agent@one.ie

 ---